ui5-community/wdi5/docs/fe-testlib.md

 ### Main benefits of using the test library

-- Reduces test maintenance efforts and avoid code repetition.
+- Reduce test maintenance efforts and avoid code repetition.
-- Isolate generic actions and validations in the test library and reuse them across apps.
+- Isolate generic actions and assertions in the test library and reuse them across apps.
 - Tests are readable and simplified.
 - Test library is kept up to date with component changes in the framework.